Skip to main content

 Do you have a social media measurement plan?
 What else could help improve marketer confidence in social media’s contribution to company performance?

-This blog was written by West Virginia University Reed College of Media's Integrated Marketing Communications adjunct instructor Keith A. Quesenberry and was originally published on Post Control Marketing.
+This blog was written by West Virginia University Reed School of Media and Communications' Integrated Marketing Communications adjunct instructor Keith A. Quesenberry and was originally published on Post Control Marketing.
 Keith teaches IMC 619 - Emerging Media & the Market.
 If you're interested in requesting more information about WVU's Integrated Marketing Communications graduate program, we hope you'll do so today!